Kellie Lund

 Olivia Backley

 Olivia graduated with a Bachelor of Arts in Applied Psychology from Mount Saint Mary’s University, Los Angeles.
 She was among the top 10% of the students at her university and was inducted into the Honors Society (Alpha Sigma Lambda).
-Her future plans include earning a Master’s in Psychology, followed by a PhD in Clinical Psychology, and eventually becoming a clinical and forensic psychologist.
+Her future plans include earning a Master’s in Psychological Research, followed by a PhD in Clinical Psychology, and eventually becoming a clinical and forensic psychologist.
+Recently, Olivia was accepted to CSULB’s Master of Arts in Psychological Research, starting in Fall of 2021.

 As a research assistant in the office, Olivia assists Dr. Perrotti with his podcasts, engages in research relevant to his cases, and handles and organizes client files.
 She also types up and edits Dr. Perrotti’s case reports, letters to clients, and case outlines, as well as inputting and verifying test data.
 Additionally, she accommodates Dr. Perrotti’s clients both in person and over the phone.